Gonapa-Aditya-Yashaswi/CFD-Portfolio/CFD-Computational Heat Transfer/06_ANSYS_Icepak/Circular_Pin_Fin_Heat_Sink/Report_fins.md

 | Fin + base temperature | 132–134 °C | 126.97 °C | +4.0 to +5.5% |
 | Pressure drop | 0.11–0.125 Pa | 0.12 Pa | −8.0 to +4.0% |

+The chip temperature predicted by the present simulation differs from the reference value by approximately 4.0–5.5%.
+The predicted pressure drop ranges from 0.11 to 0.125 Pa compared with 0.12 Pa reported in the reference study, showing reasonable agreement.

 ## Key Observations

 - Circular pin fins increase the available heat-transfer surface area.